jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

         self.accumulated_gradients.add_(-lr, gradients)

         # send gradient update every N iterations
-        if self.idx % self.freq == 0:
+        if self.idx % self.n_push== 0:
             send_message(MessageCode.GradientUpdate, self.accumulated_gradients) # send gradients to the server
             self.accumulated_gradients.zero_()

         # internal sgd update
         internal_sgd_update()
 ```
-Each time we take a step, we see if we have hit $$N_{fetch}$$ and if so, issue a `ParameterRequest` to the server.
+Each time we take a step, we see if we have hit $$N_{pull}$$ and if so, issue a `ParameterRequest` to the server.
 Since we send messages using `isend`, we continue as normal.
 Once the server has processed the message, it will issue a `ParameterUpdate`, which will get picked up by the `DownpourListener` and update the model params.

 We also accumulated our grads until we hit $$N_{push}$$ upon which we send a `GradientUpdate` message to the server.